MicrosoftDocs/appcenter-docs/docs/distribution/vsts-deploy.md

 ![Get your API key from App Center](images/vsts-deploy-api.png)

-Create a new API token, making sure the API token has full access (so that VSTS can create new releases for distribution), then copy the key.
-Switch back to VSTS and the App Center Distribute task and create a new **App Center Connection**.
+Create a new API token, making sure the API token has full access (so that Azure DevOps can create new releases for distribution), then copy the key.
+Switch back to Azure DevOps and the App Center Distribute task and create a new **App Center Connection**.
 Paste the API key you copied from App Center, and give the connection a name.

 ![Create an App Center connection](images/vsts-deploy-app-center-api.png)

-After you've created the connection between VSTS and App Center, VSTS needs to know which app you want to distribute the signed build to.
+After you've created the connection between Azure DevOps and App Center, Azure DevOps needs to know which app you want to distribute the signed build to.
 Grab the app slug from App Center; you can find this by going to your project on App Center, and extracting it based on `https://appcenter.ms/users/{username}/apps/{app_identifier}`.
 For example, the app slug for `https://appcenter.ms/users/andyzg/apps/vanilla-android` is `andyzg/vanilla-android`.

 ![Copy your App Slug from App Center](images/vsts-deploy-app-center-slug.png)